scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

    ``SymPy`` performed particularly well in the application of a bilinear conformal mapping (i.e. the Möbius transform).
 In case of the bipolar transformation, manual assistance had to be provided when separating real and imaginary parts of the conformal map.
 Furthermore, the authors realized that the ``series``- and ``simplify``-routines have some difficulties with terms involving square roots.

-A further application field of ``SymPy`` in analytical methods in the context of PDEs may be homogenization.
-Since in homogenization, asymptotic expansions are substituted into the PDE and limiting problems are obtained in an algorithmical way, ``SymPy`` might prove to be a valuable supporting tool.
+The utilization of analytical method is not solely restricted to fluid dynamics.
+Another application of ``SymPy`` in the context of PDEs in general could be homogenization.
+There, asymptotic expansions are substituted into the PDE and limiting problems are obtained in an algorithmical way, so ``SymPy`` might prove to be a valuable supporting tool.
-A starting point could be the introductory example from the classical textbook [BP89]_, which is worked out and compared to a FEM-solution obtained by COMSOL in [B14]_.
-Furthermore, due to similar equations in rotationally symmetric electromagnetic problems (e.g. [LL60]_), related applications of conformal mappings and Taylor-expansions with ``SymPy`` in electromagnetism are certainly possible.
+A starting point could be the introductory example from [BP89]_, which is worked out and compared to a FEM-solution obtained by COMSOL in [B14]_.
+Furthermore, due to similar equations in axisymmetric electromagnetic problems (e.g. [LL60]_), corresponding usage of conformal mappings and Taylor-expansions with ``SymPy`` is certainly possible there.

 The authors think, that these methods may not only be applicable to mathematical physics but could be helpful in other areas as well, e.g. for understanding neural networks.
 Already available work described in [H10]_ and [H12]_ points in that direction and ``SymPy`` might be of great help in such areas, too.